 Contact Australian Pork Limited, on 1800 789 099 to find out more.

 Consider your biosecurity arrangements.
-What steps are you taking to stop overseas visitors and workers returning from overseas spreading the disease?
+What steps are you taking to stop visitors and workers from spreading the disease?

 Follow accepted good biosecurity practices, including: